 - Check the water pressure and hot water system by running the taps

 - Are there signs of dampness and general decay?

-- Does your phone work – nearly half of 18-35 year olds rank mobile phone signal as a consideration factor when buying a property.
+- Does your phone work?
+Nearly half of 18 to 35 year-olds rank mobile phone signal as a consideration factor when buying a property.

-- If you are viewing a flat, what is the service charge and common areas like?
+- If you are viewing a flat, check the service charges and common areas.

-Lastly, bring a camera!
-This will help you reach a decision if you are choosing between several properties
+- Bring a camera!
+Photographs will help you decide if you are choosing between several properties.